flammie/omorfi/README.md

 The compiling may take forever or more depending on the hardware and settings.
 The stable release versions should be compilable on average end-user systems.
+You should be able to make use of th `-j` switch of make to speed it up.

 If configure cannot find HFST tools, you must tell it where to find them: